 Les Turner ALS Foundation

-Providing hope and help for people with ALS for nearly 40 years
+Providing hope and help for people with ALS for over 40 years

 In 1976, Harvey Gaffen’s brother-in-law and best friend, Les Turner, was diagnosed with ALS at the age of 36.
 Les was a businessman in the Chicago area and married with three young boys.
 At a time when information and research on ALS was relatively nonexistent, Harvey, Les and his wife, Ina, along with friends and family decided to start a Foundation that would raise funds to provide vital research and resources to ALS patients and families.
 In 1977, a year before Les’ death the Les Turner ALS Foundation was officially launched and soon became one of the nation’s first and largest independent ALS organizations.
 This extraordinary group of founders dedicated their time to ensuring future ALS patients and families would have the resources, support and hope for a cure that was unavailable to Les and his family.